mvervoort/InfrastructureAsCode/README.md

 All the demo's will show the basic concept of IaC including:

-- Idempotent deployments
+- Idempotent deployments (multiple runs will not create new but update existing resources)
 - CI/CD using GitHub actions (TODO)
-- DTAP environments (TODO)
+- DTAP environments (dev, test, acceptance, production)
+- Return output parameter (URL of App Service)

 ## PowerShell Notebook (optional)